-I would not advocate cheating your way through, but smart users have found some short cuts to earn rewards in more efficient manner, I would like to share these with you:
+I would not advocate cheating your way through, but smart users have found some short cuts to earn rewards in a more efficient manner, I would like to share these with you:

 Stay Focus: Multi-tasking is an over rated virtue.
-You may be impressed with people boasting about doing stuff on the sidelines like YouTube, Twitter or even music as they tackle their surveys, but these would distract you on the tasks (the one that really pay you) at hand.
+You may be impressed with people boasting about doing stuff on the sidelines like YouTube, Twitter or even music as they tackle their surveys, but these would distract you on the tasks (the one that really pays you) at hand.

 The simple deduction is that the more focus you are, the better chance you will make more dollars with every hour spent.

-Always cancel the trials at the end of trial period: My first advice is that you do your shopping and free trial offers only if you are already thinking of checking a certain product out nevertheless.
+Always cancel the trials at the end of the trial period: My first advice is that you do your shopping and free trial offers only if you are already thinking of checking a certain product out nevertheless.